bmclark/.dotfiles/README.md

 This is a collection of my dotfiles.

-Install GNU stow and then run `stow .` from this directory to symlink these files into the same locations in your home directory.
+You can just run `sh -c "$(curl -fsSL https://raw.githubusercontent.com/bmclark/.dotfiles/refs/heads/main/scripts/bootstrap.sh)"` to bootstrap the installation.